Get an annual AARP membership for only $12. Limited time offer.

 • Ferries

 These methods can take you where you need to go, usually for a relatively low cost.
-It’s a great option for a lot of people, but there can also be a number of factors that decrease its viability in certain situations.
+It’s a great option for a lot of people, but there can also be some factors that make it less viable.
 Again, it all depends on where you live.
 In some areas, there might not be a lot of public transit options, or at least not many that go where you need them to.
 Cities like New York and Chicago have great public transportation.
-Cities like Los Angeles and Atlanta, not so much.
+Cities like Los Angeles and Atlanta?
+Not so much.

 In areas where public transportation is less efficient, it can end up taking much longer to reach your destination than it would by car.
 Also, depending on your own level of mobility, making it to the nearest bus stop or train station in the first place may be difficult to impossible.